a-scie/ptex/README.md

 The `ptex` binary is [released](https://github.com/a-scie/ptex/releases) for Linux (x86_64 &
 aarch64), macOS (x86_64 & aarch64) and Windows (x86_64).
 If you'd like to build your own copy,
-you'll need the [Rust installed](https://rustup.rs/) at which point you can run `cargo run -p package` and a binary for your current machine will be built in `dist/` along with a sha256 checksum file.
+you'll need [Rust installed](https://rustup.rs/) at which point you can run `cargo run -p package` and a binary for your current machine will be built in `dist/` along with a sha256 checksum file.
 For more build options, you can run `cargo run -p package -- --help`.
 On some systems, builds will require `cmake`, `make` and `perl` in order to build various `*-sys` crates.
 If you're missing these, the build failures will point you in the right direction with some reading.